fprochazka/filip-prochazka.com/_posts/2023-05-28-mockbean-is-an-anti-pattern.md

 Each time a test is executed, Spring has to check its configuration, and then it has to make sure it can provide you with a correctly configured context.
 Thankfully, Spring is smart, so instead of creating a new context for every single test, it can take all the config inputs and create a caching key to reuse the contexts between tests.

-The problem with `@MockBean` is that you're affecting the config inputs determining which tests the context can be reused.
+The problem with `@MockBean` is that you're affecting the config inputs determining which tests can reuse the context.

 ```java
 @RunWith(SpringRunner.class)